 loctl performs a variety of functions on character special files (devices).
-The write-ups of various devices in Section 7 of the UNIX System V Administrator Reference Manual discuss how loctl applies to them.
+The write-ups of various devices in Section 7 of the Sys5 UNIX Administrator Reference Manual discuss how ioctl applies to them.

 loctl will fail if one or more of the following are true: